Custom Attributes in Entra ID -- Use Cases

 Access package assignment Policy Y Y N N N

-Recall that we only have 15 Extension Attributes and there are two use cases for users that can only be done using them: Making custom data visible on the Profile Card and using Custom Data in membership rules for Exchange Online Dynamic Groups.
-We have no other way to do these things.
+But I want you to recall, that we only have 15 Extension Attributes.
+Furthermore, there are two use cases for users that can only be done using them:

 Extension Attributes also have an exclusive on using Custom Data for Conditional Access Filters for Devices.